2014 Haryana Legislative Assembly election: Parties contending

+Parties contested

 Date

 The Election Commission of India announced, on 12 September 2014, Haryana's Legislative Assembly election under Article 324 and 172(1) of the Constitution of India and Section 15 of Representation of the People Act, 1951.
 The announcement stated 90 assembly seats to be contested, of which 17 constituencies were reserved for Scheduled Castes candidates.

 Election

 Voting was held on 15 October and the result was announced four days later.
 Voter turnout for the Assembly election set a new state record with 76.54%.
 A total of 1,351 candidates, of which 116 were women, contested for the 90 seats (an average of 15 candidates per seat).
 This was the highest number of total and women candidates in Haryana assembly elections since its formation in 1966.

 Voter-verified paper audit trail (VVPAT) was used along with EVMs in 6 out of 90 assembly constituencies in Haryana-Thanesar, Karnal, Panipat city, Sonipat, Rohtak and Gurgaon.

 Among other practices to ensure a fair election, photo electoral rolls and photo identification were mandatory during the election.
 Each polling booth was provided with multiple Awareness Observers as non-participating members to verify free and fair voting and access.
 Every polling station was also equipped with basic minimum facilities such as access to drinking water, toilet and a ramp for the disabled.
 The voters cast their vote at 16,244 polling booths.
 The poll was conducted using electronic voting machines.